KyoHiki/Sediment_test_metaanalysis/README.md

 # What is this page?
-This page shows the R code for meta-analysis of spiked sediment toxicity tests with Hyalella azteca and Chrionomus dilutus.
+This page shows the R code for meta-analysis of spiked sediment toxicity tests with a crustacean *Hyalella azteca* and an insect *Chrionomus dilutus*.
 The manuscript is in preparation.

 # Introduction
 under construction...